Server Settings

 2FA Settings

-In this tab, you can activate Two-Factor Authentication on the server for the users.
+In this tab, you can Enable Two-Factor Authentication on the server for the users.

 Operation mode

-• Users may choose to remember their devices (days): Specify a certain period of time during which users can trust connections to a specific device.
+• Trust period for user devices (hours): Specify a certain period of time during which users can trust connections to a specific device.
 In this case, regarding Two-Factor Authentication, it will not be necessary for users to always enter a new code each time they want to connect to the same device (=server) in x days provided that users enable the option Trust this computer when connecting for the first time and entering the required code once.

 • Email code expiration time (minutes): This option determines the validity of a code sent by email for Two-Factor Authentication.
 By default, this is ten minutes.
 However, this time can be changed here by the server administrator.
 If a user does not enter the required code in time, it expires.
 For authentication, a new code will then be required.

-• FIDO2/WebAuthn security keys: Since version 18, the Password Depot Enterprise Server supports FIDO2/WebAuthn, allowing users to use YubiKeys as a two-factor authentication method (2FA) when connecting to a Password Depot Server via the Password Depot Client.
+• FIDO2/WebAuthn security keys: Since version 18, the Password Depot Enterprise Server supports FIDO2/WebAuthn, allowing users to use YubiKeys as well as other security devices as a two-factor authentication method (2FA) when connecting to a Password Depot Enterprise Server via the Password Depot Client.
 For more information on setting up FIDO2, please refer to our instructions.

 HINT: Please visit our knowledge base to get more information on the Two-Factor Authentication.